arielesfahani/chinvat/README.md

 ### 2. Launch the Bridge

 Run the script as root.
-You must specify a Listening Port and a Target Resolver IP.
+Specify a Listening Port and a Target Resolver IP.
 ```
 Usage: sudo ./chinvat.sh <PORT> <RESOLVER_IP>
 ```